skydiablo/reactphp-unifi-api-client/README.md

 # ReactPHP Unifi API Client

-Ein ReactPHP-basierter Client für die Ubiquiti Unifi Controller API.
+A ReactPHP-based client for the Ubiquiti Unifi Controller API.
+This library enables asynchronous communication with Unifi Controllers using ReactPHP.

+## Requirements

+- PHP 8.1 or higher
+- ReactPHP HTTP Client

 ## Installation